-Markov random fields (MRF) have been successfully incorporated in various applications in the field of image processing, such as image segmentation [1, 2] and restoration [3].
+Markov random fields have been successfully incorporated in various applications in the field of image processing, as image segmentation [1, 2], image restoration [3] or superresolution [4].
 The foremost reason for their popularity is that they can elegantly and formally model the spatial coherence trait of images.

 In this paper we are interested in Markov random fields in the context of image segmentation, i.e. clustering a given image in J non-overlapping meaningful regions.
-A mesh of J-variate zero-one vectors is typically assumed (Z) that serves to relate each image pixel to a unique cluster.
-Thus effectively, mesh Z conveys all information necessary about the assumed segmentation.
-The observed feature vectors are thence assumed to be generated independently given knowledge of the cluster they belong to.
-Segmentation is obtained by estimating the posterior of Z conditioned on the observed image.
+A mesh of J-variate zero-one vectors is typically assumed (\mathbf{Z}) that serves to relate each image pixel to a unique cluster.
+Thus effectively, mesh \mathbf{Z} conveys all information necessary about the assumed segmentation.
+Observed feature vectors are thence assumed to by generated independently given knowledge of the cluster they belong to.
+Inference of the segmentation is thence performed by estimating the posterior of \mathbf{Z} conditioned on the observed image.

-According to the mechanism MRF constraints are imposed, two distinct generative model categories are generally proposed.
-The first category assumes a Markov random field directly on class labels.
-However, inference of the posterior field distribution is typically intractable and estimation algorithms such as the computationally expensive family of the Markov chain Monte Carlo techniques have to be employed.
-Other inference methodologies propose convenient approximations for the posterior random field, such as the pseudo-likelihood [4] or the simulated-field approximation [1].
-Imposing a discrete MRF on the pixel labels is successfully used in [5], [6] among others.
+According to the way MRF constraints are implemented and based on the previously described general generative model correspond two distinct generative model types.
+The first model type involves assuming a Markov random field directly on class labels.
+However, inference of the posterior field distribution is typically intractable and estimation algorithms such as the computationally expensive family of the Markov chain Monte Carlo techniques [5] have to be employed.
+Other inference methodologies propose convenient approximations for the posterior random field, such as the pseudo-likelihood [6] or the simulated-field approximation [2].
+Imposing a discrete MRF on the pixel labels is successfully used in [7], [8], [9] among others.